Personal Data Processing

 • Information about your absences and reasons for absence

-We also process personal data if it is necessary for factual, operationally justified reasons, e.g. for the implementation of control measures, prevention of cheating on exams, and for use in the school's financial management, including:
+We also process personal data if it is necessary for objective, operationally justified reasons, e.g. to carry out control measures, prevent cheating in examinations, and for the school's financial management, including:

-• Information about you and your parents' access to and behaviour in our IT systems.
+• Information about you and your parents' access to and activity in our IT systems in which you are set up as users.
 To maintain our system and prevent abuse, we monitor traffic and behaviour in the school's IT system, Lectio, and the school network.
 This helps us prevent and address students cheating by, for example, using the internet during exams.

-• Video recordings in areas where there is camera surveillance.
+• Video recordings in areas where there is CCTV surveillance

 • Payment card information and account numbers in connection with you or your parents' payment for study trips, etc.